• Skip to primary navigation

 Save Recipe

-Similar to a hand pie but a bit lighter and flakier, these Cinnamon Cider Glazed Apple Turnovers feature a homemade "quick" puff pastry and a sweet and juicy spiced apple filling.
+Similar to a hand pie but a bit lighter and flakier, these Puff Pastry Apple Turnovers feature a homemade "quick" puff pastry and a sweet and juicy spiced apple filling.
 Or, use store-bought puff pastry if that is what you prefer.
 The apple filling is made quickly on the stovetop and is all about the apple flavor, with just a hint of cinnamon and nutmeg.
 After the turnovers are baked, a quick cinnamon and apple cider glaze is whisked together and drizzled over the top.
 It's the perfect finishing touch.

 Apple turnovers stacked on top of each other and cut open.